jchang-avtx/automation_test_scripts/Regression_Testbed_TF_Module/modules/testbed-onprem-new-vpc/README.md

 ## Aviatrix - Terrform Modules - Onprem Setup

 ### Description
 This Terraform modules sets up a onprem connection for simulation in the Regression Testbed environment.
-Creates an AWS VPC, AWS VGW, AWS CGW, AWS VPN connection, Aviatrix GW, and Aviatrix Site2Cloud connection.
+Creates an AWS VPC with Ubuntu instances, AWS VGW, AWS CGW, AWS VPN connection, Aviatrix GW, and Aviatrix Site2Cloud connection.

 ### Pre-requisites

-* An existing VPC
 * An Aviatrix controller
 * An Aviatrix access account